jrisi256/obsidian/joe_shack_home/Obsidian + Zotero + Boox Workflows.md

 ### Typed notes

 Boox has recently added the ability to type notes rather than hand write them.
-They functional very similarly to handwritten notes:
+They function very similarly to handwritten notes:
 	1. You can export your note as a `.txt` file.
 	2. When they are exported, they will show up under `/Storage/note/Name of Note/Name of Note.txt`.
 You can delete this exported `.txt` file, and the original note file will still be there (and vice versa).
 	3. When you open the exported file, it will open using NeoReader.
 Any edits you make using NeoReader will not show in a synced `.txt` file on your computer, but you will be able to edit that `.txt` file normally.